metrorailings/OwlBlog/content/posts/2022-circa-millions-week-1-predictions.md

 ***

-I know it's a little risky betting on a road favorite so early in the system, but the Vikings are introducing a new head coach who has no prior experience being in such a role.
-It's hard for a rookie head coach to prepare his men for game day.
-History attests to this - rookie head coaches have mostly lost their opening games.
+It's a difficult match to assess in light of Allen Lazard being likely sidelined.
+If Lazard was healthy, I'd be more than happy to pick Green Bay here.
+But Rodgers being without his top receiving threat (allegedly) worries me - if Sammy Watkins and old man Randall Cobb are the two main receivers lining up in the wings, the Packers may have a rough time sustaining production in the passing game.

+On the other side, Minnesota is coming into the game with a rookie head coach making his debut in that position.
+History suggests rookie head coaches don't fare well in their first outing.
+And I'm not entirely certain Kevin O'Connell is cut out to marshal an NFL team into battle yet.